 The Gate complex is known as a ‘proper’ drinking venue.
 It’s popular with big groups and stag and hen parties, due to the collection of bars and clubs in close proximity to each other – all conveniently located indoors away from the Geordie climate.
 For bars, you’ve got some classics like Lloyds No. 1 Keel Row – part of the Wetherspoons chain – renowned for its dimly lit atmosphere and traditionally cheap drinks.
 Players is a sports bar with a cheeky edge – the barmaids wear American cheerleader outfits and take to spontaneous podium dancing throughout the night.

 There are also some more upmarket bars here, like the upbeat and trendy Beyond lounge-club.
 The 24 hour Aspers casino is also a great place to spend a few hours on a stag do night, if you’re fancying a flutter.
-Just outside The Gate, you have Tiger Tiger - a massive clubs where you can party 'til morning.
+Just outside The Gate, you have Tiger Tiger - a massive club where you can party 'til morning.

 Now that we've sold you on Newcastle (never in doubt) - you can find out even more on The Toon on our Newcastle stag weekends page.
 Or, you can even download yourself a free, in-depth guide to Newcastle, with everything you could possibly need to know about a stag do in our Geordie homeland.